 A Representative Study of an Adolescent Partial Hospitalization Program

 A 2014 study investigated treatment outcomes and patient perceptions in a Partial Hospitalization Program for adolescents with mental health concerns.
 A total of 35 teens (19 girls and 16 boys) participated.
-Results showed that the PHP effectively decreased the severity of the teenagers’ symptoms.
+Results showed that the PHP program effectively decreased the severity of the teenagers’ symptoms.
 In addition, the program increased the relational health of the teen participants over time.

-Moreover, data from the study showed that the teens believed that stays of three or more weeks in the PHP provided time for them to become stable.
+Moreover, data from the study showed that the teens believed that stays of three or more weeks in the PHP program provided time for them to become stable.
 In addition, the teens recognized that they had learned coping strategies.
 Furthermore, they had practiced these strategies in a safe context.

 In summary, an adolescent Partial Hospitalization Program can have powerful positive results for teens.
-However, a PHP is not be the right choice for every teen.
+However, a PHP program is not be the right choice for every teen.
 In some cases, adolescents require inpatient treatment, residential treatment, or hospitalization.
 Hence, an assessment by a professional clinician is always the first step in addressing teen mental health.

 Cochrane Database Syst Rev. Sept 2014.